BETC: History

 Rémi Babinet and Eric Tong Cuong founded the agency Babinet Tong Cuong in 1994.
 It is part of the Havas Worldwide group of companies (formerly Euro RSCG Worldwide).
 In 1995, they were joined by Mercedes Erra and the agency was renamed Babinet Erra Tong Cuong Euro RSCG.
 In 2002, Eric Tong Cuong left the company.
 In July 2005, Babinet and Erra were appointed managing directors of Havas in addition to their responsibilities manning BETC.
 In 2007, Stéphane Xiberras, who joined BETC as creative director in 1999, was asked to join them as BETC's president and Chief Creative Officer.

 BETC is made up of roughly 900 people, most of which work out of its headquarters, an industrial building that formerly housed an "Aux Classes Laborieuses" department store on the Faubourg Saint Martin in Paris.

 The agency manages over 70 clients, of which 70% are global, including Peugeot, Air France, Evian, Canal+, Lacoste, L'Oreal, Petit Bateau, Disneyland Paris, McDonald's, and Mondelez, formerly Kraft Foods.
 In November 2012, BETC was appointed global communications agency for luxury brand Louis Vuitton.

 BETC is divided into numerous branches, including luxury-focused BETC Luxe, brand identity firm BETC Design, sound department BETC Pop, BETC Digital, launched in 2010; retail-focused BETC Shopper, launched in 2007; BETC Start Up Lab, founded in 2011; and BETC Content, launched in 2011.

 Notably, in May 2011 parent company Havas supported plans to spin BETC into a global network, beginning in London, then expanding to Brazil, the United States, and Asia.
 BETC London launched in June 2011, led by Matthew Charlton, former CEO of Modernista, and Creative Director Neil Dawson.
 Its clients include Bacardi, Cow & Gate, Samsung, Ibis and Diet Coke.
 In January 2014, Charlton and Dawson left BETC London and CEO Andrew Stirk (formerly Executive Planning Director at the agency) and Executive Creative Director Rosie Bardales (previously Creative Director at Wieden+Kennedy Amsterdam) took over the management leadership of the agency.

 In February 2014, BETC launched BETC São Paulo with the tandem Erh Ray and Gal Barradas as co-CEOs.
 BETC plans to open other offices in the coming 18 months, in particular in the US where potential locations include Austin, TX; Chicago; Miami; Portland; and New York.

-In July 2016 BETC moved to Les Magasins généraux in Pantin, a building dedicated to creation and innovation.
-BETC and in particular Rémi Babinet will take a major role in the rehabilitation of the city with a great involvement in cultural and social activities for the inhabitants of its new Greater Paris area.
+In July 2016 BETC moved to Les Magasins généraux in Pantin, a former industrial building in the Greater Paris area.
+The agency, and Rémi Babinet in particular, have been involved in cultural and social activities in the surrounding area.

 In May 2016, Forbes Magazine selected Rémi Babinet as one of the world's 10 Best Creative Directors.